 - When purchasing fruit and vegetables, purchase organic whenever possible.
 You want to prioritize those on the Dirty Dozen list.

 - Buy frozen products to cut down on cost and waste.

-- When restocking your pantry, select low carb, low sugar pantry stables like alternative flours, keto-friendly sweeteners and low carb beverages.
+- When restocking your pantry, select low-carb, low-sugar pantry staples like alternative flours, keto-friendly sweeteners, and low-carb beverages.